Frontend system design interviews - the definitive guide

 Similar to the question above, you’ll want to narrow things down to the core challenge posed by this new requirement and solve that first.

-In this case because third party plugins would involve running other peoples untrusted code, so you wouldn’t go wrong starting with how to make things secure, and how specific technologies like iframes etc can provide the properties an end solution would need.
+In this case because third party plugins would involve running other peoples untrusted code, you wouldn’t go wrong starting with how to make things secure, and how specific technologies like iframes etc can provide the properties an end solution would need.

 In this phase of the interview you will be asked some form of optimization question that either deep dives into a particular aspect in more detail.
 Or how the system can be changed to support new use-cases.
 Performance is a popular topic in this phase.

 In the case of changes to requirements, for each requirement change, you can suggest multiple methods and enumerate their pros and con, and estimate the impact this change would have on the rest of the system.
 What else would need to change?
-What assumptions have now be broken?
+What assumptions have now been broken?

 Putting it all into practice

 Well done if you’ve made it this far.
 This guide was written to help you think about the frontend system design interview at a higher level.
 Breaking down what tech companies are actually looking for, and how to structure your approach to the interview when working through practice problems.
+Goodluck.

 Additional resources